wsp-sag/cheval/README.md

 The name is an acronym for "CHoice EVALuator" but has a double-meaning as _cheval_ is the French word for "horse" - and this package has a lot of horsepower!
 It has been designed for use in travel demand modelling, specifically microsimulated discrete choice models that need to process hundreds of thousands of records through a logit model.
 It also supports "stochastic" models, where the probabilities are the key outputs.

-Cheval is owned and published by WSP Canada's System Analytics for Policy group.

 ## Key features

 Cheval contains two main components: